ImmenseHorse/ECommerce-Simulation/README.txt

-This is a Java program that simulates a simple E-Commerce system: keeps track of products, registered customers, pending orders, and shipped orders.
+This program simulates a simple E-Commerce system: keeps track of products, registered customers, pending orders, and shipped orders.